bahaidev/bahaiwritings/README.md

 1. Upon update completion have service worker read from the (latest section of) `CHANGES.md`

-1. Add more testcafe tests
+1. Add more testcafe tests (switch to Cypress)

 1. Add a "Powered by TextBrowser" message on non-results pages with link to that repo.